khalilmasri/my_zsh/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ### Program Usage

-1. From the terminal move to "my_zsh" directory and type "make" to compile the program.
+1. Type "make" to compile the program.

    ```sh
    make